contextfreeinfo/rio/README.md

 - 20171111 Parsing.
 Wasted assigns.
 About 1.3 seconds.
 - 20171111 Wasted spaceds.
 About 1.5 seconds.
 Real effect?
 - 20171116 Growing steadily with each layer.
 Maybe 2.2 seconds.
 Sad.
+- 20171130 Maybe back down to about 1.1 seconds with new parser.
+  I don't have the whitespace and comments in the ast again yet, though.
+  Also, maybe even as low as about 1 second, with 0.1 seconds or more now on compiling bogus c output.

 Maybe should actually profile sometime.